markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

 Published: 2016-09-26 17:00
 Updated: 2016-09-26 17:00

-I'd like to share a few tips for writing concise, readable C# code.
+I'd like to share a few tips for writing concise, readable C#.
 It's worth keeping them in mind if you want to make things easier for anyone maintaining your code.

 ## White space and indentation